QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 <div class="row row-cols-md-2"><div>

-A **trust** 👪 is a relationship between two domains or forest, defining whether each one can access objects of the other.
+A **trust** 👪 is a relationship between two domains or forests, defining whether each one can access objects of the other.

-In a forest, all domains are implicitly trusted by each other.
-But, forests are not trusting other forest.
+In a forest, each domain implicitly trusts every other.
+But, forests are not trusting other forests.

 There are several types of trusts:

-* **One-way trusts** ➡️: given a one-way trust from B to A, B is able to access object from A, but not the other way around.
+* **One-way trusts** ➡️: given a one-way trust from B to A, B is able to access objects from A, but not the other way around.

 * **Two-way trusts** 🔁: two one-way trust <small>(from B to A, and from A to B.)</small>
 </div><div>

-There are other kind of trusts:
+There are other kinds of trusts:

 * External trust
 * Forest trust